RadioAnimu/AnimuAlert/README.md

 # AnimuAlert

-A node script used for notifying about live programs, sends to a Discord channel (via Webhooks, using the discord.js library) and Twitter (via the API, using the twitter-api-v2 library)
+A node script used for notifying about live programs, sends to a Discord channel (via Webhooks, using the discord.js library), Twitter (via the API, using the twitter-api-v2 library) and BlueSky (via the ATProtocol api library).

 The code is extremely focused on the radio api and its quirks but can be adapted for other uses if need be.